A Screeeech in the Night!

 By Colleen Messina

-2 Morgan was in this predicament because Sasha was having a sleepover for her birthday.
+2 Sasha was having a sleepover for her birthday.
 Morgan and four other giggly girls arrived with their arsenal of sleeping bags, candy, makeup, and CDs.
 Each girl supplied a favorite treat.
 Morgan brought chewy red licorice, and as they passed treats around and listened to music, they noticed that it was finally getting dark.
 The pale moon peeked shyly through the basement window.
-As clouds drifted by, the room suddenly became purpley-black.
-It was a perfect climate for discovering whether ghosts were real!
+As clouds drifted by, the room suddenly became purply-black.
+It was the perfect atmosphere for discovering whether ghosts were real!

 3 Sasha had set up a card table with a rough tablecloth on it.
-The material had a nubby texture and looked like it had once belonged to a gypsy.
+The material was studded with stars and had a nubby texture.
+It looked like it had once belonged to a gypsy.
 A stubby yellow candle sat serenely in the middle of the table, holding its flame high like the torch of the Statue of Liberty.
-Fingers of liquid yellow wax crept onto the tablecloth.
-Morgan wondered whether they would actually contact spirits with this set up.
+Fingers of liquid yellow wax crept onto the dish holding the candle.
+Morgan wondered whether they would actually contact spirits with this setup.

 5 "How will you know when the spirits answer?" asked Hazel, a red-haired girl who looked like a fairy.
-She looked too innocent to be a part of any magic ceremony, but she happened to be Sasha's best friend.
+She happened to be Sasha's best friend.

 6 "Well, I don't exactly know," said Sasha.
 "The book said that the spirits could contact us in lots of different ways.
 We might hear furniture move.
 The wind might turn into a spirit voice.
 Or maybe, if we are lucky, we might see an apparition!"